gurafu-docs/open-weather-map-graphql/_pages/schema/3-schema-overview.md

 toc: false
 ---

 These are the mappings of the Open Weather Map API endpoints to the GraphQL schema.
+Each of these fields corresponds to a specific endpoint in the Open Weather Map API.

-Every reference to each of these fields in any query will return the data from the corresponding endpoint and contribute to the usage limits set by Open Weather Map.
-See the [Queries](/open-weather-map/queries) section for field details.
+When used in a query, each one of these fields will make a request to the corresponding endpoint and contribute to the usage limits set by Open Weather Map.

+Checkout the [Queries](/open-weather-map/queries) and [Mutations](/open-weather-map/mutations) pages for more information on how to use these fields.

 ```graphql
 query {